 Use of artificial ears type 1 and 3.2 is limited to their scope of usability, described below.

-Comparative acoustic impedance measurements of the artificial ear types and human ears were conducted on a large scale and are shown in Appendix I.
+Comparative acoustic impedance measurements of the artificial ear types and humans were driven on a large scale and are shown for information purpose in Appendix I.

 For wider-band applications, further study is still needed.